veertuinc/anka-docs/content/en/docs/Anka Build Cloud/controller-api.md

 Property       | Type   | Description
  ---           | ---    | ---
 instance_id    | string | identifier for the instance
-instance_state | string | the instance's state options are "Scheduling", "Pulling", "Started", "Stopping", "Stopped", "Terminating", "Terminated", "Error", "Pushing" message        | string | Error message in case of an error anka_registry  | string | the URL of the registry where the template is saved vmid           | string | the Id of the template that the VM is created from
+instance_state | string | the instance's state options are "Scheduling", "Pulling", "Started", "Stopping", "Stopped", "Terminating", "Terminated", "Error", "Pushing" (Scheduling -> Pulling, Started, Stopped, Pushing, or Error -> Terminating -> Terminated) message        | string | Error message in case of an error anka_registry  | string | the URL of the registry where the template is saved vmid           | string | the Id of the template that the VM is created from